AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 ## Quick Start

-To create a Waterfall chart, use the {api:anychart#waterfall}anychart.waterfall(){api} chart constructor, like in the following sample:
+To create a Waterfall chart, use the {api:anychart#waterfall}anychart.waterfall(){api}  chart constructor.
+If you pass the data to this chart constructor, it creates a Waterfall series.

+To create a Waterfall series explicitly, call the {api:anychart.charts.Waterfall#waterfall}waterfall(){api} method.

+The following sample demonstrates how a basic Waterfall chart is created:

 ```
 // create data